uta-carpentries/SWC_Spring2021_lessons/intro_python_2018_updated.md

 ### Importing the data using Pandas

-Let's copy the `gapminder.txt` to the present directory so that the original file is untouched.
+Let's copy the `gapminder.txt` to the files tab of google colab.

 ```python
 ### For tab separated file